Mercury poisoning: Chelation therapy

 Chelation therapy for acute inorganic mercury poisoning, a formerly common method, was done with DMSA, 2,3-dimercapto-1-propanesulfonic acid (DMPS), D-penicillamine (DPCN), or dimercaprol (BAL).
 Only DMSA is FDA-approved for use in children for treating mercury poisoning.
 However, several studies found no clear clinical benefit from DMSA treatment for poisoning caused by mercury vapor.
 No chelator for methylmercury or ethylmercury is approved by the FDA; DMSA is the most frequently used for severe methylmercury poisoning, as it is given orally, has fewer side-effects, and has been found to be superior to BAL, DPCN, and DMPS. α-Lipoic acid (ALA) has been shown to be protective against acute mercury poisoning in several mammalian species when it is given soon after exposure; correct dosage is required, as inappropriate dosages increase toxicity.
 Although it has been hypothesized that frequent low dosages of ALA may have potential as a mercury chelator, studies in rats have been contradictory.
 Glutathione and N-acetylcysteine (NAC) are recommended by some physicians, but have been shown to increase mercury concentrations in the kidneys and the brain.

 Chelation therapy can be hazardous if administered incorrectly.
-In August 2005, edetate disodium, an incorrect form of EDTA for chelation therapy, resulted in hypocalcemia leading to cardiac arrest that killed a five-year-old autistic boy.
+In August 2005, edetate disodium, an incorrect form of EDTA for chelation therapy, resulted in hypocalcemia leading to cardiac arrest that killed a five-year-old boy.